nealbob/nealbob.github.io/_posts/2014-10-24-usingtheNCI.md

 # First steps

 So now you are in a command line linux environment on a single raijin node (with 16 cores).
+You should have a prompt that looks like this

+    [username@raijin4 ~]$

 Each users gets there own profile to play with, here you can install your code and any dependencies and store your input and output files.
 Any changes you make here will be saved when you log out.
 Your profile is located on the system at /home/username.

 First lets reset our password

-    passwd
+    [username@raijin4 ~]$ passwd

 Next we can check our account status

-    nci_account
+    [username@raijin4 ~]$ nci_account

     Usage Report: Project=fr3 Compute Period=2014.q4 (01/10/2014-31/12/2014)
     ========================================================================